Welcome Faculty Members

 Students who feel they need a disability accommodation, consistent with Caltech's obligations under the Americans with Disabilities Act (ADA) of 1990, and Section 504 of the Rehabilitation Act of 1973, are encouraged to register with Caltech Accessibility Services for Students (CASS), and to submit the required documentation in order to receive appropriate support and accommodation.
 Information about the registration process and appropriate forms can be found at the CASS website.

-Deans Gilmartin and Nye work with the BOC to manage and adjudicate academic infractions of the Honor Code.
+Deans Nye & Weyman work with the BOC to manage and adjudicate academic infractions of the Honor Code.
 The BOC receives and considers all suspected violations, and reports recommendations to Dean Gilmartin, who makes the final decisions.

 To make a report to the BOC, email.
 Please understand that reports must be made in a timely manner, or the case may have to be dismissed.
 Faculty should not inform the student/s involved that a BOC process has been instigated; work should be graded accordingly, and returned.